Certified Translation

 Export translation has to match the customs and import-license vocabulary of the destination country exactly, a single mistranslated HS code description, country-of-origin phrasing, or product specification can trigger customs hold-up at the destination port.
 SiZA Global routes export-document translation to translators with international-trade-documentation experience, and the translated documents are formatted to match the destination-country authority's expectations (Chamber of Commerce attestation, MEA apostille, and embassy attestation can be coordinated in the same workflow).

-Send the export document set, destination country, deadline, and any prior translated samples on WhatsApp +91-9220161774.
-We share the per-page rate, working-day timeline (typically 2-5 days for a standard shipment document set, longer for product-registration translation involving GMP / health certificates), and a written quote before translation begins.
+Send the export document set, destination country, deadline, and any prior translated samples; we share the per-page rate, working-day timeline (typically 2-5 days for a standard shipment document set, longer for product-registration translation involving GMP / health certificates), and a written quote before translation begins.

 Who this guide is for